I think one of the best things about being a freelancer is all the unique learning opportunities we have.

 Described as “the friend that every creative needs”, author, tech designer and seasoned freelancer Paul Jarvis is quite famous for his “against the grain” approach to freelancing.

 When most freelancers focus on getting bigger and expanding, Paul’s ideas focus on the contrarian views that business growth isn’t always good, and isn’t always required.

 The anti-guru is chock-full of real world knowledge to share and isn’t afraid to show the less pretty side of things, explaining how working alone as a freelancer is more than enough to earn a high income.
 And how focusing on different aspects of the career can help you grow as a solo artist.

 Packed with over 20 years of freelancing experience, Paul also encourages true soloists to take risks and explore new territories as a means to grow and shine in the industry.

-If you’re the type of freelancer that thinks soloing is the best approach for the career, then this book is the one for you!
+If you’re the type of freelancer that thinks soloing is the best approach for the career, then Company Of One is the one for you!